Athletico stops at Estudiantes and leaves open decision in Libertadores; analysis | athletico-pr

 Roque started to move a lot in the last row of Estudiantes and opened gaps, with Khellven more driven.
 The side crossed for Cittadini to deflect with his head close to the post, Fernandinho headed and Pedro Henrique completed out, and in two other shots blocked by the opposing system.

 With so much insistence, Khellven took a corner kick, Roque missed the header and returned to him to cross Thiago Heleno’s head.
-The defender scored the net, but the VAR check showed the side was offside.
+The defender swung the nets, but the VAR check showed the side was offside.
 In the end, from a foul, Khellven passed close to the goal, while Pellegrino did the same after Pedro Henrique cut the ball badly.

 If we could get out of here with a positive result and take the dispute to Argentina, it would be much better.
 The result is not controlled, but you control the way you enter the field.
 Next week, the team will be much more prepared to seek that classification.